Programs for Children with Special Needs

 Designated Days for Children with Special Needs

 Every year, Port Discovery sets aside two designed weeks for children with special needs and their caretakers as part of the museum’s dedication to inclusive learning.
-The Museum staff lowers volume, sound effects, and l hts, so that children with physical and cognitive abilities can truly enjoy the museum experience.
+The Museum staff lowers volume and sound effects so that children with physical and cognitive abilities can truly enjoy the museum experience.
 Activities are designed for children with special needs, but all children are encouraged to join this fun-filled week.
 Children with IEP’s are welcome at this week’s events.

-The next Discovery Week will be hosted November 7th through 10th, 2017.
-(Link to blog article)
+The next Discovery Week will be hosted November 13 through November 16.

 Discover Me Days are scattered throughout the school year to provide additional opportunities for children with special needs.
-Children are free to explore the Museum in the modified environment described in the first paragraph.
+Children are free to explore the Museum in a modified environment featuring lowered volume and sound effects.
 Any children with IEP’s are welcome, and all ages are welcome.
 Discover Me Days Generally run from October through February.
 Various individual and group prices are available.
 Call 410-864-2664 for more information.